 Comedian Matt Richardson is currently on his latest UK tour, which is set to head to Brighton’s Komedia tomorrow, Friday 20th October.
 Matt is now also an established radio presenter on Virgin Radio and a TV presenter having hosted The Xtra Factor and Celebrity Haunted Hotel on the TV channel W. Chatting to Matt ahead of his Brighton date, we found out how he fits touring around radio, how he got into presenting and what we can expect from him in 2018.

-Are there any locations on this tour that you haven’t visited before?
-If so, did you get a good reception?
+Are there any places on this tour that you haven’t visited before and, if so, did you get a good reception?

 Yeah!
 I’ve never been to Fareham in Hampshire and that was great!
 I’m also going to Newcastle for the first time with a tour show so I’m excited about that!